kube-logging/kube-logging.github.io/content/docs/quickstarts/single.md

     {{% /tab %}}
     {{< /tabpane >}}

-1. Create a namespace (for example, `quickstart`) from where you want to collect the logs.
+1. Create a namespace (for example: `quickstart`) from which you want to collect the logs from.

     ```bash
     kubectl create namespace quickstart